NFL RedZone Week 9 Free Preview: Schedule and Top Games

 How to Watch NFL RedZone with DISH

-During Week 1 of the 2025 NFL season, NFL RedZone will be available to all DISH subscribers on Channel 155.
-If you want to watch NFL RedZone for the remaining 17 weeks of the 2025 season, you’ll need to add the Multi-Sport Pack to your DISH subscription.
+During Week 9 of the 2025 NFL season, NFL RedZone will be available to all DISH subscribers on Channel 155.
+If you want to watch NFL RedZone for the rest of the 2025 season, you’ll need to add the Multi-Sport Pack to your DISH subscription.
 Not only will you get NFL RedZone, but the Multi-Sport Pack also includes popular college football channels like the Big Ten Network, SEC Network, and ACC Network, plus other sports channels like NBA TV and NHL Network.
-Best of all, new DISH subscribers can get DISH FREE for 3 months, with the Multi-Sport Pack included.
-Follow this link to take advantage of this limited-time offer today.
+Follow this link to add the Multi-Sport Pack to your DISH package.
+Not a DISH subscriber?
+Follow this link to find the best offer and subscribe to DISH today!

 If it’s been a while since you tuned into NFL RedZone, don’t worry, it’s still as amazing as you remember.
 Bringing fans “every touchdown from every game” during the two Sunday afternoon NFL windows – 1pm ET and 4:05 / 4:25pm ET – NFL RedZone jumps from game-to-game to bring you the best highlights across the league right as they happen.

-Here’s a look at the games NFL RedZone will be featuring during Week 1, along with our top picks of those to keep an eye on.
+Here’s a look at the games NFL RedZone will be featuring during Week 9, along with our top picks of the games to keep an eye on.

 1pm ET Games